More at rubyonrails.org:

 <%= link_to 'Ad details', url_for([@magazine, @ad]) %>

 In this case, Rails will see that @magazine is a Magazine and @ad is an Ad and will therefore use the magazine_ad_path helper.
-In helpers like link_to, you can specify just the object in place of the full url_for call:
+An even shorter way to write that link_to is to specify just the object instead of the full url_for call:

 <%= link_to 'Ad details', [@magazine, @ad] %>